Maria Teleki

 ![]() |

-Co2PT: Mitigating Bias in Pre-trained Language Models through Counterfactual Contrastive Prompt Tuning Xiangjue Dong, Ziwei Zhu, Zhuoer Wang, Maria Teleki, and James Caverlee Findings of EMNLP 2023 Paper Code ACL Anthology Link
+Co2PT: Mitigating Bias in Pre-trained Language Models through Counterfactual Contrastive Prompt Tuning Xiangjue Dong, Ziwei Zhu, Zhuoer Wang, Maria Teleki, and James Caverlee EMNLP Findings 2023

 Pre-trained Language Models are widely used in many important real-world applications.
 However, recent studies show that these models can encode social biases from large pre-training corpora and even amplify biases in downstream applications.
 To address this challenge, we propose Co2PT, an efficient and effective debias-while-prompt tuning method for mitigating biases via counterfactual contrastive prompt tuning on downstream tasks.
 Our experiments conducted on three extrinsic bias benchmarks demonstrate the effectiveness of Co2PT on bias mitigation during the prompt tuning process and its adaptability to existing upstream debiased language models.
 These findings indicate the strength of Co2PT and provide promising avenues for further enhancement in bias mitigation on downstream tasks.